pubky/pubky-knowledge-base/Concepts/Credible Exit.md

 ## Credible Exit

 **Credible Exit** is the ability to leave a platform or service without losing access to your data, identity, or connections, ensuring full user control and portability.
+It is also important for the credible exit to be feasible, as in a measure of cost, meaning the cost of exit should be within the order of magnitude of making an exit economically efficient.

 This [substack post](https://subconscious.substack.com/p/credible-exit) by Gordon Brander is a good read as introduction to the topic.